 Say “hi” to Gassy Jack

-It’s hard to miss this statue which stand on a semi-roundabout in Gastown.
+It’s hard to miss this statue which stands on a semi-roundabout in Gastown.
 The statue is one of many Vancouver points of interest up there with the top things to do in downtown Vancouver.

 You’ll learn a little more about Gastown by reading Gassy Jack’s plaque.
 When you’re exploring this historic neighbourhood make sure you give him a wave!